jacobtennessen/MalariaHallmarks/README.md

 These scrips start with phased genotype data in vcf format as in the 1000 Genomes data, with a separate file for each chromosome.
 Other variations of the vcf format may not work.

-To calculate 🍡 for a test of Divergent Haplotypes:
+To calculate Dng (aka 🍡) for a test of Divergent Haplotypes:

 1. Use GetDango.pl on vcf data.